LucaCappelletti94/arrp/README.rst

 How do I get started?
 ----------------------------------------------
 If you don't have it already, you will need to install the package bedtools_.
-A setup for both Linux and macOS can be found here_.

 Most commonly you just need to run the following: